Turin

 Nevertheless, the Zebras missed out on the chance of winning European silverware on home turf when Benfica beat them in the semi-final of the Europa League in 2014 – though the final saw the Portuguese side losing out to Sevilla.
 In 2017, it gained the sponsor’s name of the Allianz Stadium.

 At the time, Juve were putting together a run of nine straight title wins, also making Champions League final appearances in 2015 and 2017.
-Forever the poorer neighbours, Torino could at least celebrate a rare derby triumph in 2015, the first for 20 years, and one not repeated since.
+Forever the poorer neighbours, Torino could at least celebrate a rare derby triumph in 2015, the first for 20 years, and one not repeated in the decade since.
 Il Toro still run out in the grenadine colours of the Savoy Brigade of heroic lore, their badge the Bull of Turin.

 In 2017, Juve decided to adopt a more corporate letter J for their badge, breaking with generations of tradition by dropping the charging bull first worn in 1905.
+The branding coincided with transforming the once featureless area of north-west Turin, Continassa, into J-Village, with the stadium at its centre.
+Around it have since opened the J-Hotel, a new Juventus headquarters and training centre, and the inevitable shopping mall.

 Getting Around

-Arriving in town, local transport and timings
+Arriving in town and local transport

 Where to Drink